HarshaVardhanAcharyAthaluri/MyExperimentsKeyPoints/README.md

 # Taiko
 Taiko is a free and open source browser automation tool built by the team behind Gauge from ThoughtWorks. its intractive test tool also.

+# telnet
+Request and Response over telnet for the HTTP TRACK method is identical, for testing purposes, as it is for TRACE.
+Simply subsitute TRACK for TRACE.
+If you need to test a host that is listening on ssl port 443 (and does not have an HTTP port exposed), use openssl's s_client.
+Simply type " openssl s_client -connect <hostname:sslport> ".